 Clio Em (Clio Montrey) is a composer, contralto, multi-instrumentalist, and writer.
 She crafts creative pieces and performs genre-defying works that blur the borders between folk, classical, electronica, and science fiction.
 Clio sings at Vienna’s Theater an der Wien with the award-winning Arnold Schoenberg Chor in addition to her work as a contemporary soloist.

 Clio has received numerous awards for her creative work, including five competitive composition grants from the Austrian Ministry of Arts and Culture, as well as the Alice and Betty Schultz Scholarship for her AIRSHIPS project from The Banff Centre.

 “The songs are very well written… intelligent and inspired… if you’re curious about what type of music a child of the 21st-century can create, follow her, step by step.”

 – Maurice Du Berger, reviewing Gravity Wing for I Care if You Listen

-Clio is an alumna of McGill University (BMus composition – Jean Lesage, Jonathan Wild – and piano – Tom Plaunt), the Vienna Conservatory (MA composition with Christian Minkowitsch and diploma in classical operetta with Wolfgang Dosch), and the University of Music and Performing Arts Vienna (postgraduate studies in composition working with voice and electroacoustic elements under the tutelage of Karlheinz Essl).
-She is currently working on a musicology PhD at the University of Music and Performing Arts Vienna, where her research focus is vocal music and science fiction worldbuilding.
+Clio is an alumna of McGill University (BMus composition – Jean Lesage, Jonathan Wild – and piano – Tom Plaunt), MUK (the Vienna Conservatory – MA composition with Christian Minkowitsch and diploma in classical operetta with Wolfgang Dosch), and MDW (the University of Music and Performing Arts Vienna -postgraduate studies in composition working with voice and electroacoustic elements with Karlheinz Essl).clio em – RAVEN DRESS (film: hali rey) from Clio Em on Vimeo.

 Clio extends her artistic practice through improvisatory photography.